 We can also make more sophisticated computational models that capture both the incremental nature of children's learning and children's cognitive constraints.
-Recall that the ideal learner model implementations here operate by learning from all the data at once that children of a certain age will have seen, and optimally executing the inference over those data.
+Recall that the model implementations here were ideal learners; this means these modeled learners (i) learn from all the data at once that children of a certain age would have seen (i.e., modeled learners aren't incremental), and (ii) are able to do inference optimally over these data (i.e., model inference isn't constrained by cognitive limitations).
 As mentioned, this is a first step in understanding the mental computations that occur during acquisition.
 Future work can relax some of the idealized assumptions present in the ideal modeled learners used here.
 For example, one option is to make more realistic learners that (i) learn from data as they're encountered one utterance at a time (rather than as a batch), and (ii) use an inference approximation, rather than Gibbs sampling, to converge on the final set of verb classes (e.g., see the learning approaches of Fazly, Alishahi, & Stevenson, 2010, Barak, Fazly, & Stevenson, 2014b, and Barak, Fazly, & Stevenson, 2014a).
 Unlike the ideal learner model implementations, these more realistic modeled learners would be executing a potential inference algorithm that children could be capable of - this makes these future models algorithmic-level (rather than computational-level) in the sense of Marr (1982).

-The utility of algorithmic-level implementations is to see if the learning assumptions that were useful for a computational-level learner are still useful when incremental learning and cognitive constraints are present (Pearl, 2014; Phillips & Pearl, 2015; Pearl, in press).
+The utility of algorithmic-level implementations is to see if the learning assumptions that were useful for a computational-level learner are still useful when incremental learning and cognitive constraints are present (Pearl, 2014; Phillips & Pearl, 2015; Pearl & Phillips, 2018; Pearl, in press).
 That is, algorithmic-level implementations can tell us if the learning assumptions that seem to be useful for ideal learners are actually usable by real children, who have various constraints on their acquisition computation.
-This isn't always the case - it could turn out that certain learning assumptions are less helpful to a cognitively constrained learner while other assumptions are more helpful (Phillips & Pearl, 2015; Pearl & Phillips, 2018).
+This isn't always the case - it could turn out that certain learning assumptions are more helpful (Phillips & Pearl, 2015; Pearl & Phillips, 2018).
+That is, a learning assumption (e.g., relative thematic representations) may only be useful to a modeled learner if the learner is capable of either seeing all the data at once or performing its inference optimally; when the modeled learner is constrained to learn incrementally or approximate optimal inference, that same learning assumption may turn out not to be as useful.
+In contrast, a different learning assumption (e.g., absolute thematic representations) may not seem as useful for an idealized learner, but a constrained learner may find that assumption more useful.
+So, for instance, a constrained learner might better match children's behavior when using an absolute thematic representation rather than when using a relative one.